ariful324645/ariful324645/README.md

 ## About Me:

-I am a passionate Frontend Developer with experience in React and Tailwind CSS.
+I am a passionate Frontend Developer with experience in React,javascript and Tailwind CSS.
 I love building responsive and user-friendly web applications.
 Currently, I am exploring Next.js and enhancing my skills in modern JavaScript frameworks.
 My goal is to create clean and efficient code that improves user experience.